We hold records on the administration of probate from 1844 to the present day.

 Records in consignment 1 (1844 to 1891), can be identified by searching our catalogue ArchivesSearch or using this list to browse.
-These files are stored at a second repository so contact us to ask for a specified file to be delivered to the Research Centre or for a copy to be provided electronically.

 Most letters of administration and wills were transcribed into Probate books.
 Online access to most of the legal content of probate cases can therefore be found through the digitised copies of these books.

 For records dated 1892 to 1930, ask staff to identify the required record from a copy of the Probate Registry Office's index or use the FamilySearch record search by name.

 FamilySearch - Probate and administration books, from 1892 (GRS 11585)

 FamilySearch - Probate record books, from 1844 (GRS 16377)

 The Probate Registry is responsible for proving wills and the granting of administration in intestate estates.